GeorgeTheSlayer/LastPort/src/pages/posts/radioknife.md

 With that definition I can finally define my method for this project.

-> *Give me six hours to chop down a tree and I will spend the first four hours sharpening my ax.* - Abraham Lincoln.
+> *"Give me six hours to chop down a tree and I will spend the first four hours sharpening my ax."* - Abraham Lincoln.

 Yes, my method is this quote in its entirety.
 Before I tried to implement any major change I always did research and thought through different solutions before implementing them.